evelinakireilyte/TryB4Buy/README.md

 ## Deployment

-The application was deployed through Heroku, using MongoDB Atlas to host data in the cloud.
+The application was deployed through Heroku.
 You will find the deployed app here: [TryB4Buy](https://tryb4buy.herokuapp.com/)

 Register and login to explore the app.